When the diagnosis is unclear — living with uncertainty

 One of the most disorienting situations is when something is clearly wrong with your parent, but nobody can agree on what it is.
 The tests are pending.
 The results are unclear.
 One doctor thinks it might be one thing.
 Another doctor suggests something else.
 Your parent is experiencing symptoms that are getting worse or staying the same, but the diagnosis that would explain everything has not arrived yet.
 Meanwhile, you're supposed to make decisions about care, help them plan, figure out what comes next.
 Except you can't plan for an unknown future, and that's the problem you're stuck with.

 The waiting game is its own kind of torture.
 It's not the torture of knowing something bad is happening.
 It's the torture of knowing something is happening but not knowing what.
-Your brain wants to create a narrative.
-It wants a name for what's going on.
+Your brain wants a name for what's going on.
 It wants to know: is this serious or manageable?
 Will it get better or worse?
 Do we need to make big changes or small ones?
 But the information that would answer these questions isn't available yet.
 So instead of planning, you're in a holding pattern, which means you're anxious about multiple possible futures at the same time.

 This state of uncertainty can last days.
 It can last months.
-I've known people who spent more than a year waiting for a diagnosis that finally made sense of everything that had been happening.
+Some families spend more than a year waiting for a diagnosis that finally makes sense of everything that had been happening.
 During that time, they couldn't move forward.
 They couldn't stop waiting.
 They couldn't relax.
-They couldn't pretend everything was fine.
-They could only exist in the liminal space of not knowing.
+They could only exist in the space of not knowing.

 The anxiety underneath uncertainty is its own specific kind of pain.
 It's not the anxiety of danger.
 It's the anxiety of not knowing whether there is danger or how much danger or what kind.
 Your brain is trying to protect you by running through worst-case scenarios, by preparing you for disaster, by making sure you don't get blindsided.
 But because there's actual ambiguity in the situation, your brain can't settle down.
 There's no answer that would make sense of everything, so there's nothing your anxiety can do except keep searching.

 The reason for preparing multiple scenarios is not because you're pessimistic.
-It's because uncertainty creates a unique kind of suffering, and the one thing that helps is feeling slightly less blindsided by whatever actually arrives.
-Eliminating uncertainty isn't possible.
-But the shock of it can be reduced by having thought through possibilities ahead of time.
+It's because uncertainty creates a specific kind of suffering, and the one thing that helps is feeling slightly less blindsided by whatever actually arrives.
 The panic of "what do we do now?" becomes easier to manage when you've already considered what you might do if things went a certain direction.

 This is also a moment where decisions without full information become necessary.
 Arrangements for care, adjustments to your own life, or financial decisions might all need to happen even though you don't know what's coming.
 The doctors might tell you "we don't know yet, but we need to get these tests."
 So the tests get pursued.
 Your schedule adjusts around appointments.
 Possibilities get prepared for.
 All of this happens not because you're sure, but because the alternative is doing nothing while you wait.
 Sometimes you'll prepare for something that doesn't happen.
 That's not a failure.
 That's just what preparing for uncertainty looks like.